Our Complaints Handling Procedure

 Step Two: Investigating your Complaint

-Step Four: The Legal Ombudsman
+Step Three: The Legal Ombudsman

-You may refer your complaint to the Legal Ombudsman provided you do so within six months of the end of this Complaints Handling Procedure.
+We have 8 weeks to consider your complaint.
+If we are unable to resolve your complaint within this timeframe or you remain dissatisfied with our response you may refer your complaint to the Legal Ombudsman provided you do so within six months of the end of this Complaints Handling Procedure.

 In addition, there are also time limits that apply to the date you first became aware or should have become aware of the problem causing your complaint.
 The relevant time limits are set out in the version of the Legal Ombudsman’s Scheme Rules in force from time to time (which can be accessed at: http://www.legalombudsman.org.uk/downloads/documents/publications/Scheme-Rules.pdf) or by contacting the Legal Ombudsman using the contact details provided below) and may only be extended by the Legal Ombudsman in exceptional circumstances.
 Currently, the Scheme Rules state that you must refer the complaint to the Legal Ombudsman no later than: